j0rdan0/microsoft-related/ADE-scripts/README.md

 Script to obtain the key file for decrypted ADE disks
 ---

-Requires to have an AD SP created and have the following env variabler set:
+Requires to have an AD SP created and have the following env variables set:

 * AZURE_CLIENT_ID
 * AZURE_TENANT_ID